2xNineFive/franko-dat-tanko/README.md

 - 👋 Hi, I’m @franko-dat-tanko
-- 👀 I’m interested in bass house, drum and bass, and trap.
-I'm also interested in technology and coding!
+- 👀 I'm interested in technology and coding!
+I’m also interested in bass house, drum and bass, and trap.
-- 🌱 I’m currently learning how to compose and produce a UKG track.
+- 🌱 I'm studying software engineering at DigitalCrafts.
+I'm so stoked!
+I’m also learning how to compose and produce a UKG track.
 I'm adding my own spin on it though.
-I'm also studying software engineering at DigitalCrafts.
-I'm so stoked!
-- 💞️ I’m looking to collaborate on music or websites.
+- 💞️ I’m looking to collaborate on websites and music.
 - 📫 How to reach me: pending

 <!---